 Central Services and Administration Building (CSAB)

 The office of the Vice President for Medical Affairs and Dean of the College of Medicine is located on the first floor of the CSAB.
-The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located there.
+The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located in this building.

 Children’s & Women’s Hospital